hyperledger/iroha/docs/source/index.rst

 .. image:: ../image_assets/iroha_logo.png

 .. warning::
-    Please note that support for Hyperledger Iroha v1 is limited because it is no longer actively developed.
+    Please note that Hyperledger Iroha v1 is **no longer under active development** and the support for Iroha v1 is limited.
+The core development team focuses on `Hyperledger Iroha v2 <https://github.com/hyperledger/iroha/tree/iroha2-dev#hyperledger-iroha>`_, a complete rewrite of Iroha in Rust.

-    The core team focuses on `Hyperledger Iroha v2 <https://github.com/hyperledger/iroha/tree/iroha2-dev#hyperledger-iroha>`_, a complete rewrite of Iroha in Rust.
+    For new projects, **we recommend using Iroha v2 instead of Iroha v1**.
+If you are using Iroha v1, we encourage you to plan an upgrade and switch to using Iroha v2.

-    These versions are incompatible.
-We recommend using Iroha 2 instead of Iroha 1 for new projects.
+    The long-term supported version of Iroha v2 (`iroha2-lts`) is your best choice if you want to use Iroha in production and get tech support from our side.
+Unfortunately, we cannot offer the same support for Iroha v1, so please consider using Iroha v2.

-    You can read about the differences in the `Iroha 2 documentation <https://hyperledger.github.io/iroha-2-docs/guide/iroha-2.html>`_.
+    Note that Iroha v1 and Iroha v2 are incompatible.
+You can read about their differences in the `Iroha 2 documentation <https://hyperledger.github.io/iroha-2-docs/guide/iroha-2.html>`_.

 .. warning::
     For secure deployment on platforms other than new Linux versions, please read `this note <deploy/index.html#security-notice>`_ first before deploying Iroha in production.